colinvana/odin-recipes/README.md

 # odin-recipes
-This is my first project on odin
+This is my first project on odin.
-It is going to be a recipe book
+It is going to be a recipe book.